Freddy-2/ff-Statty/README.md

 * CSS for style, JS and HTML to make it all work together

 ## SleeperBot's API
-* This was be used to get the stats and player information
+* This was used to get the stats and player information